GerardVee/gerardvee-ui/README.md

 ## Open source showcase site

 gerardvee.com is an open source showcase site that showcases user projects.
 The site is built with Next.js, React and Redux.
-It also includes the following third party APIS: Facebook, Stripe, and AWS Cognito, Gateway, Lambda & S3.
+It also includes the following third party APIs: Facebook, Stripe, and AWS Cognito, Gateway, Lambda & S3.

 See the site [here](https://gerardvee.com).